DanielCardonaRojas/SwiftVerify/README.md

 ### Composition

-Verify has to flavors of composition, a senquenced or in order composition, or an eager / parallel composition.
+Verify has two flavors of composition, a senquenced or in order composition, or an eager / parallel composition.

 **Sequenced composition**